Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![KaZaA advertising](https://i.imgur.com/O4pkz2j.png)

-Bram explicitly disavowed all illegal filesharing usage of BitTorrent.
-The core team and their messaging was unimpeachable, and this allowed BitTorrent to flourish on the back of all of its legitimate usage: Linux distros, World of Warcraft updates, dataset sharing, and the like.
-BitTorrent was not a revolution in internet piracy, it was a revolution in digital distribution.
+Bram Cohen explicitly disavowed all illegal filesharing usage of BitTorrent.
+The core team and their messaging was unimpeachable, and this allowed BitTorrent to flourish on the back of all of its legitimate usage: Linux distros, World of Warcraft updates, dataset sharing, and so on.
+BitTorrent was not positioned as a revolution in internet piracy, it was a revolution in digital distribution models.
 This stance made BitTorrent safely beyond the reach of the RIAA or any other aggrieved copyright holder.

 The parallel with crypto is interesting: Vitalik and the Ethereum core team never endorsed the flood of ICOs, and often decried them.
-This is precisely what allowed Ethereum to flourish despite its subversion by ICOs for illegal and speculative purposes.
+This is precisely what allowed Ethereum to flourish despite its subversion by ICOs for speculative and illegal purposes.
 Ethereum has been praised as a revolution in decentralized computing, "the world computer," despite its apparent status as the world's wildest penny stock exchange.

 Fast forward to today, and the story of P2P filesharing is the story of BitTorrent.
 All other protocols have been lost to history at this point.
-But BitTorrent is no longer used to music downloads in the western world.
+But BitTorrent is no longer used for downloading music in the western world.

 Why?

-The reason is simple: the media industry adapted. iTunes, Spotify, Apple Music, and other similar services have improved the experience 10x, such that it's no longer compelling to Torrent your music rather than just build your cross-device music library on Spotify's cloud.
+The reason is simple: iTunes, Spotify, Apple Music, and other services adapted.
+They dramatically transformed the experience of discovering and downloading music on-demand.
+It's no longer compelling to Torrent your music rather than just build your cross-device music library on Spotify's cloud.

 Simon Harris puts it eloquently:

 > Bittorrent was surely successful in this: it forced the media industry to think harder.
 In the light of the Bittorrent ecosystem, it simply wasn’t going to be possible to charge users to re-purchase all their music in MP3 format the same way they taxed users who wanted to transfer from vinyl to cassette to CD.
 In spite of ever more sophisticated copy protection technologies, ‘revenue protection’ service offerings and showcase trials and punishments, what actually happened as a result of this grand showdown between entrenched interests and technology wielded by the masses was not the victory of one side or the other, but the emergence of something totally different and radically better.
 In short, the whole concept of “the file” disappeared from sight and we watched the rebirth of old media in a new and better form (e.g. Spotify and Netflix) and the emergence of new media (e.g. YouTube and Instagram) all with experience-oriented value propositions and business models.

 It's much easier to consume music through streaming services now, and consumers are more than willing to pay a small subscription fee for the convenience.
-The UX has improved dramatically—by comparison, tracking down Torrents for individual albums seems unduly manual and laborious.
+By comparison, tracking down Torrents for individual albums seems unduly manual and laborious.

-(Note: most of the Torrenting today is film, which makes sense as it's splintered across many relatively high-cost subscription services: Netflix, HBO, Hulu, soon Disney, and many countries don't have licensing deals to have this content available on day 1.
-This will likely continue if not intensify–piracy services serve as a kind of price discrimination, where high value customers are willing to pay streaming services for on-demand, cross-device convenience, whereas poorer users self-select into online piracy.
+(Note: most of the Torrenting today is video, which makes sense—video is splintered across many relatively high-cost subscription services: Netflix, HBO, Hulu, soon Disney.
+Many countries don't have licensing deals to have this content available on day 1.
+This will likely continue if not intensify.
+And yet, content producers don't care as much as they used to, for a good reason: digital piracy serve as a kind of price discrimination.
+High value consumers are willing to pay streaming services for on-demand, cross-device convenience, whereas poorer users self-select into online piracy, and likely wouldn't be paying consumers at the higher price point anyway.
 Because of the bandwidth-intensiveness of video torrenting, BitTorrent still comprises some [20% of all online upstream traffic](https://motherboard.vice.com/en_us/article/d3q45v/bittorrent-usage-increases-netflix-streaming-sites), which skews significantly higher in the poorest parts of the world.)

-Make no mistake: the internet piracy revolution moved industries.
+Make no mistake: the digital piracy revolution moved industries.
 It forced them to improve their experience and cater to a digital-first world.
-Those who did have been passed the baton and get to build out their media empires, and those who did not are footnotes in corporate history.
+Those who didn't are now footnotes in history, and those who did get to build out the media empires of this decade.

-So what was P2P filesharing all about then?
+## The lesson of P2P filesharing
+So what's the lesson to take away from P2P filesharing?
 Was it that young people were rebelling against copyrights or intellectual property laws?
+Should we take its ideologues, like the [Swedish Pirate Party](https://en.wikipedia.org/wiki/Pirate_Party_(Sweden)), at their word?

-Of course not—the filesharing revolution was not about ideology, and very few of its adherents today have an ideological commitment to piracy.
+Of course not—the filesharing revolution was not about ideology, and very few of its adherents still have an ideological commitment to piracy today.
 It was simply that there was a rule in place: that music must be purchased in stores, in fusty old disc jackets for $10 a pop.
 You can't rip it, you can't manipulate it, you can't share it—it's not yours.

 People hated this rule.
-And so they broke it, and P2P protocols enabled this great, overwhelming mob of rulebreakers to express their desires.
+And so they broke it, and P2P protocols enabled this great, overwhelming mob of rulebreakers to express the way the world ought to be.

-The market listened to them, responded, and now music acquisition is great.
-Internet pirates are now in their 30s, 40s, 50s, and many no longer remember the relationship they once had with downloaded media.
+The market listened to them, responded, and now the experience of music acquisition is great.

-The benefit of decentralized technology, then, is to allow the rules to be broken.
+Simon Morris connects these dots: this was the principal power of decentralized technology.
+It allows the rules to be broken.
+And when a rule is widely enough hated, then people will build the technology to break that rule.

 Why did ICOs need to be decentralized?
-To Simon Morris, the answer is obvious—because ICOs were about breaking rules, the rules around capital formation.
+To Simon Morris, the answer is obvious—because ICOs were also about breaking rules: the rules around capital formation.

 >Without this sort of rule-breaking (whether by accident or design) it’s quite hard to imagine why decentralized blockchain technology even matters.
 It’s a distributed data store with a complicated and slow update mechanism...
 The one value proposition that everyone seems to agree on for blockchain technologies is that they are ‘censor-proof’.
 And this matters only if you have something that someone wants to censor.

-Before the ICO bubble,

-**NOTE: ADD MORE ABOUT HOW THIS IS WHAT LED TO EVERYTHING BECOMING DECENTRALIZED!
-IT WAS PRIMARILY ITS NON-DECENTRALIZED NATURE THAT LED TO THEM BEING SHUT DOWN.**
+Why do people want to break the rules around capital formation so badly?
+Why do they care so much about this?
+It's worth remembering, the ICO bubble was primarily driven by countries in Asia with high savings rate and income inequality—China, Japan, and Korea.
+As income inequality rises, as the global middle class sees shrinking wage growth, as overeducated young people around the world see shrinking opportunities, as cost diseases elevate the cost of living—the ICO bubble was a loud rattling of a cage.

+Because while the world's most massive wealth creation events have taken place over the last decade, you didn't get any.
+You can't invest into the high-growth startups that the media keeps tittering on about.
+The new wave of technology that has subjugated your digital life and attention span: its fruits all belong to other people, the nerds in Silicon Valley, not you.
+As the New York Times put it: everyone is getting hilariously rich and you're not.

+This leads people to want to break the rules.
+Why do only the elite of Silicon Valley, Stanford graduates, white men with MBAs get to build all this massive wealth and start these world-changing companies—why not you?

+The ICO bubble let them convince themselves that hey, I can predict the future too.
+I see this Bitcoin thing, I see this Ethereum thing, they're so new, they're so radical, why wouldn't the world change because of them?
+And wouldn't they get just a little convinced that maybe they know more than their parents, the gatekeepers, that maybe they could get one step ahead the stodgy suits in Wall Street or the sneering hoodies in Silicon Valley?

+And so they did.
+They invested, they ran everything up, they speculated and joined forums and exchanged ideas.
+A new world was arriving, and they were going to be, for once, at the vanguard ushering it in.
+They were going to be its new leaders and beneficiaries.
+The rules were not just broken, they were outdated.

+And of course, reality trailed behind them, slowly lumbering closer and closer.
+And when reality finally caught up, it showed them the consequences of breaking those rules.
+As 2018 brought everything crashing down, the floodgates were bared open for scams and widespread market manipulation.
+Once again, crypto was forced to relearn the lessons that traditional finance had long ago internalized.

+## Why it mattered
+Today, with the dust having settled and the ICO bubble now an awkward memory, we can reexamine its battle cries with more clarity.
+Did people really care about <RULES AROUND CAPITAL FORMATION>?
+It's hard to know.
+I don't see those folks still clamoring for it today in 2019.
+It doesn't seem to have had that effect.

+It seems more likely that the longer-lasting wake of the ICO bubble are the ripples of income inequality, our technological uncertainty and malaise, the lack of social mobility, and the deep desire for the world to change and improve faster.